justin8/docker-makepkg/README.md

 The default flags sent to makepkg is `--force --syncdeps --noconfirm` Both the dmakepkg and running the image directly support overriding default flags.
 Any additional flags at the end will be passed directly to makepkg instead of the ones outlined above.
-It is also possible to pass the word `update` as the only argument (others after are ignored in this case).
-This will run a pacman -Syu before building the package.
+Passing '-p' will run a pacman -Syu before building the package.
 Useful if you haven't updated the master image yet but need to build against the latest libraries.
+Passing '-u' will let you specify a UID to chown the file to before outputting it again. '-g' will let you also set the group (but requires -u as well or it will be ignored'
+All remaining parameters will be passed directly through to makepkg.

 The image can  also be run manually.
 You need to bind the source directory with a PKGBUILD to /src (e.g. `-v $(pwd):/src` to mount current directory).
-The final package file will be placed in the bound directory.
+The final package file will be placed in the bound directory, no other files will be modified